Analytical chemists work within many sectors ranging from agrochemical and environmental to pharmaceuticals and public health

 • validate methods and equipment.

-At a more senior level, you may be involved in preparing documentations for product licence applications, enabling clinical trials and setting specifications for finished products.
+At a more senior level, you may need to prepare documentations for product licence applications, enable clinical trials and set specifications for finished products.

 Salary